sim4life/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-I made use of the convolutional network presented by nVidia
+I made use of the convolutional network presented by nVidia for autonomous cars.

+The model first normalizes the inputs with `(x/127.5) - 1.0` formula using Keras Lambda layer (model.py line123).
+After that, my model crops the inputs from top by 70 pixels and bottom by 25 pixels.
+This vastly improves training the model as the top contains irrelevant scenery and bottom contains the hood of the car (model.py line 124).
-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+Next, the model consists of 3 convolution neural network layers with 5x5 filter sizes and depths between 24 and 48 (model.py lines 125-127).
+These layers have a stride of 2x2 and an activation function of ReLU.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+After that, the model consists of 2 convolution neural network layers with 3x3 filter size and depth of 64 each (model.py lines 128-129).
+These layers also have an activation function of ReLU.
+After that, the model flattens the inputs (model.py line 130).
+Lastly, the model runs 4 fully connected layers giving output depth of 100, 50, 10 and 1 (model.py lines 131-134)

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains random adjustments to steering angles outputs in order to reduce overfitting (model.py lines 89-91).
+Without these adjustments, the model was getting trained leaning more towards straight driving because of the bias of heavy use of straight driving in training data.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 49).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 136).

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Significant effort was done to select training data to keep the vehicle driving on the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road, reverse driving and zig-zag driving.

 For details about how I created the training data, see the next section.